jordy33/sim7600/README.md

 ![](/images/rasp-uart.png?raw=true)

-In the PC execute the following commands.
+In the PC execute the following commands to connect to the raspberry pi.
 Replace with your serial port.
 ```
 sudo apt-get install screen
 sudo screen /dev/cu.usbserial-A506LNW8 115200
 ```
 * In the raspberry pi Disconnect any cable in the ethernet port

-### Installing Qualcomm QMI interface
+### Installin Qualcomm QMI interface in the raspberry pi

 Configure Locales
 ```